Nickels & Noses By Milburn

 speaking, the emotions of people are aroused by intellectual oratory, but

-as soon as the emotions die away, they settle down in a worse condition than
+as soon as the emotions die away, they settle down in a worse condition

-converts home with him!
+and the converts home with him!
 8. It has

 made people look down on small churches.
-Preachers politic for the large churches
+Preachers politic for the large

-matter.”
+the matter.”
 This proves that we have more faithless mercenaries than faithful

 ministers.
 Some preachers will not even consider a small church which has